rustminded/xtask-wasm/README.md

     ```

 * [`examples/demo`](https://github.com/rustminded/xtask-wasm/tree/main/examples/demo)
-    provides an implementation of xtask-wasm to build the `webapp` package, an
+    provides an implementation of xtask-wasm to build the web app` package,
-    "hello world" app using [Yew](https://yew.rs/).
+    an "hello world" app using [Yew](https://yew.rs/).
 This example
     demonstrates a simple directory layout and a customized build process
-    that use the [`wasm-opt`] feature.
+    that use the `wasm-opt` feature.

 The available subcommands are: